Mini Media Reviews

 Gladiator II (2024)

 Did not see the first one and only got roped into watching this for my ma's birthday.
-I was very hyped for it at first, as coming from 300 as my only other Ancient Guys movie it seemed like a real fresh of breath air not demonizing every brown person on screen or dickriding the fuck out of a central power, but that sadly started to fade once the plot unfolded.
+I was very hyped for it at first, as coming from 300 as my only other Ancient Guys movie it seemed like a real fresh of breath air not demonizing every brown person on screen or dick-riding the fuck out of a central power, but that sadly started to fade once the plot unfolded.
 It went from a cool sounding film about a Roman slave trying to regain his dignity from their corrupt asses into an estranged prince plot with a different EVIL slave as the villain and lost me.

 I actually really want to point out a specific scene near the end of the film too because it highlights a very odd and unintentional racial/class politics in the film.
 So our main guy, Hanno/Lucius as I said is an estranged prince who was sent to a North African outpost as a child now later claimed by the Romans in his adulthood and he's taken to be a gladiator.
 He's bought by this African senator, Macrinus who was once enslaved himself and just wants to rule Rome in it's corruption, believing it is now all it will ever be.
 Lucius on the other hand cares about his father's old dream of a republic.

 So in their final confrontation, Macrinus has Lucius pinned beneath the water (a whole symbol of the between and life and death cause it's well directed yadda yadda), and its only Lucius' chestplate, inherited from his father, that protects him and allows him to rise and slay Macrinus.
-Now I know this is supposed to be about son carrying on a noble dream, but it can also so easily be read as Lucius literally being protected by his bloodright priveleges.
+Now I know this is supposed to be about son carrying on a noble dream, but it can also so easily be read as Lucius literally being protected by his bloodright privileges.
 You root for him as this prince of the slaves, but he always had an out that Macrinus never had and is bitter from fighting against.

 Combine this with a lot of black nobodies who die early in the film, the only one he really mourns from his old life being his white wife, and you see how the film uses its controversial black characters as props to bolster Lucius' humble image.
 And even not looking at race, its a disingenuous representation of brutal class stratification between him as a slave with a man on the outside, and those doomed to Roman slavery with no out - white, brown, or black.